Courses open for registration

 Business communication formats covered will include letters, memos, business proposals and email.

 Communicating effectively in the workplace requires specific skills and the self-confidence to apply them effectively.
-Accordingly, the course is designed to improve writing and speaking skills by providing practical processes and easily applied strategies for achieving success.
+Accordingly, the course is designed to improve communication skills by providing practical processes and easily applied strategies for achieving success.
 Class discussions—as well as individual and group exercises—will be designed to encourage active participation; emphasis will be placed on peer support and feedback.

 This course is designed to follow the introduction to finance and continues using material presented in Financial Accounting.
 You will be introduced to: